Anusha20-hub/Vipra-ContactManagerProgram/README.md

 # REST API
  1. POST/api/contact/
-    THis is the API used by the user to submit the input file to create the contacts, which have three fields to fill to add the contact like Name,Email,and Mobile number.
+    This is the API used by the user to submit the input file to create the contacts, which has three fields to be filled to add the Contact, namely - Name, Email and Mobile number.

    # Response:200 OK
       * POST /api/contact HTTP/1.1
         Host: localhost:3000